fResult/Just-Systems-Design/exercises/09_design-uber/README.md

   => Ride
 ```

+**Usage:**\
-**Usage:** polled every couple of seconds after a ride has been created and until the ride has a status of **MATCHED**; afterwards, polled every 20-90 seconds throughout the trip to update the ride's estimated price, its time to destination, its *RideStatus* if it's been canceled by the driver, etc..
+*GetRide* is polled every couple of seconds after a ride has been created and until the ride has a status of **MATCHED**.\
+Afterwards, polled every 20-90 seconds throughout the trip to update the ride's estimated price, its time to destination, its *RideStatus* if it's been canceled by the driver, etc..

 #### EditRide